tim-one/tim-one.github.io/psf/drift.md

 Indeed, the people who leave remain invisible forever more.

-And the final insult: her "trust level" on Discourse was reduced from levrl 3 to level 2 as a result.
-WHat kind of petty torment is that?!
+And the final insult: her "trust level" on Discourse was reduced from level 3 to level 2 as a result.
+What kind of petty torment is that?!
 Going on a year now, I see it's still at level 2.
 BTW, she did reword the post.